lpecyna/SoftSlidingGym/README.md

 Additional information about installation using Docker can be found on Daniel Seita blog: https://danieltakeshi.github.io/2021/02/20/softgym/.

 ## Instructions for Installation
 1. This codebase is tested with Ubuntu 16.04 LTS, CUDA 9.2 and Nvidia driver version 440.64.
 Other versions might work but are not guaranteed, especially with a different driver version.
-Please use our docker for other versions.
+Please use the docker for other versions.

 The following command will install some necessary dependencies.
 ```